Analyzing Differentiable Fuzzy Logic Operators: Background

-Fuzzy logic is a real-valued logic where truth values are real numbers in $[0, 1]$ where 0 denotes completely false and 1 denotes completely true.
-Fuzzy logic models the concept of vagueness by arguing that the truth value of many propositions can be noisy to measure, or subjective.
-We will be looking at predicate fuzzy logics in particular.
-Predicate fuzzy logics extend propositional fuzzy logics with universal and existential quantification.
+Fuzzy logic is a many-valued logic where truth values are real numbers in $[0, 1]$ where 0 denotes completely false and 1 denotes completely true.
+It is often used to model reasoning in the presence of \emph{vagueness} i.e., without sharp boundaries or to imprecisely classify concepts such as a \emph{tall person} or a \emph{small number} \pcite{hajek1998metamathematics,Nov_k_1999}.
+We will look at predicate fuzzy logics in particular, which extend propositional fuzzy logics with universal and existential quantification.
+For a brief background on fuzzy logic operators, see \ref{sec:background-operators}, and for an extensive treatment on mathematical fuzzy logic we refer the reader to standard textbooks which include \pcite{hajek1998metamathematics}, \pcite{Nov_k_1999} and \pcite{cintula2011handbook} .